Ill-posedness results in critical spaces for some equations arising in hydrodynamics: Proof of the Linear Theorem

-thus we see that in order to estimate this commutator, we would need to estimate operators of the form:

-where $A$ is a Lipschitz function.
+Thus, we see that in order to estimate this commutator, we would need to estimate operators of the form: where $A$ is a Lipschitz function.
 Estimates of this type have been studied in $L^p$ spaces by many authors.
 We refer the reader to the recent book of Muscalu and Schlag \cite{MuscaluSchlag} and the references therein.
-Fortunately, due to the large literature on these operators, we will be able to use some of the existing results to prove estimate (3.1).
+Fortunately, due to the large literature on these operators, we will be able to use some of the existing results to prove estimate \eqref{Commutator}.
 In particular, in \cite{Murray}, Murray proved the lemma in the $L^2$ case.
 Here, we show how the modern theory of Calder\'on-Zygmund operators is used to extend her result to the $L^p$ case.
 This is, admittedly, a simple exercise for the specialists.